 It was announced in September that a Job Support Scheme (JSS) would go live in November 2020, following the planned end of the Coronavirus Job Retention Scheme.
 It was expanded shortly after launch to include further support for businesses forced to close due to official restrictions.

+Then it was announced that the CJRS would stay open until March 2021, delaying the start of the JSS by the same amount of time.
 The JSS provides a government subsidy against the wages of workers whose hours have been restricted to part-time as a result of the pandemic.

 Planning for job retention and support schemes